To help ensure we have your most current provider directory information, submit any changes to:

 - What information is available to assess HIP performance?

-California replaced the Commercial Hospital Incentive Program (CHIP) with the Integrated Healthcare Association (IHA) P4P Value Based Incentive Program effective Jan.
-1, 2017 for new agreements or renewal dates of Jan.
-1, 2017 and after.
-The new incentive program will not be a component of the capitation agreement.
-It is now under a separate letter of agreement.
+The Integrated Healthcare Association (IHA) P4P Value Based Incentive Program for commercial members is not a component of the capitation Agreement.
+It is under a separate letter of Agreement.

-The budget for the Medicare Advantage Hospital Incentive Program (MAHIP), (formerly known as Secure Horizons Hospital Incentive Program [SHIP]), is based on a percent of premium, less the reinsurance premium.
+The budget for the Medicare Advantage Hospital Incentive Program (MAHIP) for Medicare members is based on a percent of premium, less the reinsurance premium.
 Aside from the budget, all other aspects of the HIP apply to the MAHIP.

 Reinsurance is required to protect the HIP budget and medical group/IPA against catastrophic cases.

-The DOFR section of the participation agreement defines the actual HIP costs, and typically includes, but is not limited to, the following:
+The Division of Financial Responsibility (DOFR) section of the Agreement defines the actual HIP costs.
+It typically includes the following:

-- Inpatient costs for facility services rendered to our members by network care providers valued at the actual costs incurred by us; plus,
+- Inpatient costs for facility services rendered to our members by network care providers valued at the actual costs we incur.

-- Other facility services rendered to our members by network care providers other than inpatient services, valued at actual costs incurred by us; plus,
+- Other facility services given to our members by network care providers other than inpatient services, valued at actual costs we incur.

-- The actual amount paid for facility services, which are rendered by non-network care providers; plus,
+- The actual amount paid for facility services, which are rendered by non-network care providers.

-- A percentage of all facility services incurred during the period but not yet processed (for the interim calculation), less:
+- A percentage of all facility services incurred during the period but not yet processed (for the interim calculation), minus:

-- HIP financial report for the settlement period, the HIP financial report details:
+- HIP financial report for the settlement period.
+The report details:

-UnitedHealthcare performs interim settlements and the final settlement and reconciliation of the HIP.
+We perform interim settlements, the final settlement and reconciliation of the HIP.

 We provide a quarterly incentive program report to the medical group/IPA within 45 calendar days of the close of each calendar quarter.
-The incentive program report shall contain the information stated above.
+The incentive program report contains the monitored information.

-In a split capitation agreement, the medical group/IPA receives capitation for the provision of medical services.
+In a split capitation Agreement, the medical group/IPA receives capitation for the provision of medical services.
 The facility receives capitation for facility services and selected outpatient services.
-The medical group/IPA and facility can create and administer their own facility incentive program under a split capitation agreement.
+The medical group/IPA and facility may create and administer their own facility incentive program under a split capitation Agreement.

-A “rider contract” is a contract obtained by the medical group/IPA for services covered under capitation or paid for out of the facility incentive program.
+A “rider contract” is a contract the medical group/IPA obtains for services covered under capitation or paid for out of the facility incentive program.
 The medical group/ IPA must submit copies of rider contracts to us.

 The most common examples of services for which rider contracts are established include specialist services, ancillary services and outpatient facility services.

-The rider contract needs signatures by all parties to be valid.
-The medical group/IPA must submit the following required information, along with an original, signed letter stipulating that the “care provider” has permission to access rates as described in the agreement to pay claims for our members assigned to the medical group/IPA, even if the agreement includes assignability language:
+The rider contract must be signed by both parties.
+The medical group/IPA must submit the following required information, along with an original, signed letter saying the care provider may access rates as described in the Agreement to pay claims for our members assigned to the medical group/IPA, even if the Agreement includes assignability language:

-- Name and title of contact person at care provider’s office; and
+- Name and title of contact person at care provider’s office.

 - Care provider specialty.